erikjan22/Scalable-Slack-cluster/README.md

 4. From the home directory, run the command: `cd ACC-grp6 && source SNIC.sh && python3 run.py`, this will start the Flask server.

 The Flask server needs to be opened in one terminal and run.
+Whenever we build new instanes it will ask to add new fingerprints, enter `yes` in the terminal to continue.

 From another terminal it is now possible to run different commands.
 To start a stack do
 * `curl -i http://0.0.0.0:5000/QTL/setup?workers=NUM`

 where `NUM` is the number of workers to start the instance with.
 This will run the Heat template and put in the number of workers in this file.